Friday, July 24, 2015

 This is Laundry Day, 20 1/2" x 20 1/2", with 3" x 3" blocks.
 I added in some fabrics from my own stash as is suggested in the kit.
 Leftover scraps from the blocks are used to make the randomly pieced binding.
 I liked that idea a lot and think it adds the perfect finishing touch to this quilt.

 Idaho Lily is one that is actually all done and hanging on the wall in my living room.
 It wasn't until I finished it in December that I realized it would be just right to hang at Christmas time.
 I don't have enough wall space for the many wall quilts I've done over the years, so now I have to rotate them.
 I quilted in the ditch around the lilies and leaves, stippled in the background and did feathers in the border.
 The feathers don't show very well since I used red thread.
 I should have used a different color, but I'm happy with the result anyway.

 Saturday, July 26, 2014

 I didn't have room to pack my entire fabric stash to take on vacation, so I just took one tote bag of fat quarters, mostly civil war reproduction fabrics.
-The small amounts were perfect for making a small quilt tops.
+The small amounts were perfect for making small quilts.
 I made these little 9 patches by sewing sets of short strips together first.
 I ended up with 2 blocks in each color, one with dark corners and one with light corners, enough for a 2nd quilt.

 Little quilts go together very quickly, so I was able to make several.
 These next two were made using the leftover triangles cut from flying geese units in another larger quilt.